cse112-sp22-group4/Electric-Pomato/README.md

 ## Team Pomato!

 Welcome!
-We are Team Pomato, a group of 9 students enrolled in Winter 2021's CSE 110.
+We are Team Pomato, a group of 9 students enrolled in Spring 2022's CSE 112.
 To learn more about us, go to our [group wiki page](https://github.com/DonaldWolfson/cse110-w21-group29/wiki/Group-Page).
 Below are some helpfull links that we believe help you navigate our repo and it's deployed project:

 - Our website can be found [here](https://cse112-sp22-group4.github.io/Electric-Pomato/)
 - JSDocs Documentation on our code can be found [here](https://cse-110-group-29.github.io/Electric-Pomato/docs/cse110-w21-group29/0.8.0/index.html)